DTM9025/LE-Launcher/README.md

 ## Configuration

 This launcher requires those four files to be located in the same directory.
 In addition, it requires `le.config` to be properly configured to run the desired executable with the appropriate locale settings.
-An example `le.config` is provided in this project and release.
 The fields that you should edit are in the `le.config` Profile and are as follows:

 * `Parameter`: The relative path from the directory of `LELauncher.exe` to the target executable you want to run.
 * `Location`: The locale you want to simulate.
 These are the same as the ones used in Locale Emulator.
 Common values include `ja-JP` and `zh-CN`.
 Available location codes can be found [here](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).